Azure/Service-Fabric-Troubleshooting-Guides/Deployment/Upgrade Service Fabric cluster basic load balancer.md

 ## Overview

-This documents the overall process of upgrading a basic load balancer sku to standard load balancer sku for a service fabric cluster.
+This documents the options available to upgrade a basic load balancer sku to standard load balancer sku for a service fabric cluster.
+Choose one of the options below.

+## Manual Upgrade Process with no down time

+To upgrade basic load balancers in a Service Fabric cluster with no downtime requires the creation of a new scaleset (nodetype), standard load balancer, and standard IP address.
+The new nodetype is added to the cluster, applications/services are migrated to new nodetype, old nodetype with associated basic load balancer and IP address are deactivated and removed.
+This process takes multiple hours to complete and is documented in [Scale up a Service Fabric cluster primary node type](https://learn.microsoft.com/azure/service-fabric/service-fabric-scale-up-primary-node-type) and [Scale up a Service Fabric cluster non-primary node type](https://learn.microsoft.com/azure/service-fabric/service-fabric-scale-up-non-primary-node-type).

+## Automated Upgrade Process with down time

+> ### :exclamation:NOTE: While the following process executes, connectivity to the cluster will be unavailable.

 [Upgrade a basic load balancer used with Virtual Machine Scale Sets](https://learn.microsoft.com/azure/load-balancer/upgrade-basic-standard-virtual-machine-scale-sets) documents the commands used and detailed information about upgrading the load balancer sku.
 Upgrading a scaleset / nodetype for a Service Fabric cluster will take longer to complete than documented in link above due to cluster characteristics and requirements.
-Anticipate a minimum of one hour of downtime for a silver or greater cluster and 30 minutes for bronze.
+Anticipate a minimum of one hour of downtime for a silver or greater cluster durability and 30 minutes for bronze.

-> ### :exclamation:NOTE: While the following process executes, connectivity to the cluster will be unavailable.

-## Upgrade Process
+### Process

 - Updates front end public IP addresses to standard sku and static assignment.
 - Upgrades the basic load balancer configuration to a new standard load balancer ensuring configuration and feature parity.